Arthur7436/UTS-Credo/README.md

 ## About
 Initially, this project was given by a friend in a social club at UTS called 'Credo'.
 The task given to me was to replicate and rebuild, from scratch, the original 'Mark Credo' website which can be seen <a href="https://mark.credo.org.au/">here</a>.
+This website consisted of 11 responsive webpages, whilst using Bootstrap 5.
+At the time I did not know how to use Bootstrap 5, however, was able to complete the whole project (along with learning this framework) wtihin 1 week.
+In the middle of building this project, I used a language that I have not used before (PHP) and used it to my advantage to build the 11 webpages more efficiently.

+This project has allowed me to solidfy my understanding of HTML, CSS and Bootstrap 5.

-## Languages used
+## Technologies used
++ HTML
++ CSS
++ Bootstrap 5
++ PHP